by the power of the Holy Spirit.

-The follower of Christ is expected to personally pursue God in obedience, prayer, worship and the strengthening that comes through the fellowship of believers.
-Furthermore, members are expected to submit to the organizational leadership and spiritual accountability of the church elders and pastors, and to pray faithfully for them.
+Obedience, prayer, worship, and in the strengthening that comes, the follower of Christ is expected to personally pursue God in obedience, prayer, worship, and in strengthening that comes through the fellowship of believers.
+Furthermore, members are expected to submit to the organizational leadershiip and spiritual accountability of the church elders and pastors, and to pray faithfully for them.
 Members are expected to participate as they are gifted and able in the edification of the church body.
 (Romans 12)

-The Christian must carefully consider the teachings of Scripture, which is our authority on matters of Christian conduct, and to faithfully obey the prompting of the Holy Spirit.
-On moral issues that are clearly set forth in Scripture, the member is expected to strictly adhere.
-On matters that are unclear or open to interpretation, the member is expected to, “Accept him whose faith is weak, without passing judgment on disputable matters,..to not put any stumbling block or obstacle in your brother’s way,” and to “make every effort to do what leads to peace and to mutual edification.”
+The Christian must carefully consider the teachings of scripture, which is our authority on matters of Christian conduct, and to faithfully obey the prompting of the Holy Spirit.
+On moral issues that are clearly set forth in scripture, the member is expected to strictly adhere.
+On matters that are unclear or open to interpretation, the member is expected to, “Accept him whose faith is weak, without passing judgement on disputable matters… to not put any stumbling block or obstacle in your brother’s way,” and to “make every effort to do what leads to peace and to mutual edification.”
 (Romans 14:1, 13, 19)

 ARTICLE ONE: MEMBERSHIP